To begin this discussion, let’s start with a clear definition of what artificial intelligence is:

 Putting your head in the sand will not make this reality disappear or pause, so it’s imperative business leaders prepare for this new wave of change.
 Proper content engineering is a crucial aspect of preparing for the impact artificial intelligence will have on every organization, and Content Science CEO Colleen Jones points to nine content engineering activities teams can start or ramp up:

 As machine learning progresses at a rapid pace, top executives will be called on to create the innovative new organizational forms needed to crowdsource the far-flung human talent that’s coming online around the globe.
 Those executives will have to emphasize their creative abilities, their leadership skills, and their strategic thinking. — McKinsey, Artificial Intelligence Meets the C-Suite

 Harvard Business Review also advocates that artificial intelligence will redefine management, and managers are ready, with 86% saying “they would like AI support with monitoring and reporting.”
+A 2017 Economist Intelligence Unit study found that 75% of surveyed executives will be actively implementing AI in their companies within the next three years.
+Another 3% say this is already the case.
 And perhaps one of the most important points about AI is that it should be used with, not in replacement of, the smart people on your content team.